 - The act involved using an electronic device

-A confidential communication is described as any communication that was carried out in circumstances that reasonably indicated someone involved had the desire to keep it confined between the parties.
+Confidential communication is any communication that was carried out in the circumstances reasonably indicating that someone involved wanted to keep it confined between the parties.

-It does not include any communication made in a public gathering, like any type of proceeding that was open to the public or in a circumstance where the parties involved should have reasonably expected the conservation could be overheard or recorded.
+It does not include any communication made in a public gathering, such as any type of proceeding that was open to the public or in a circumstance where the parties involved should have reasonably expected the conversation could be overheard or recorded.

 Eavesdropping Exceptions for Law Enforcement

-As noted, there are exceptions that make it legal to record a private conservation.
+As noted, some exceptions make it legal to record a private conservation.
 The Invasion of Privacy Act made an eavesdropping exception for law enforcement officers.

-For example, it's legal for law enforcement to record a conservation without knowledge of the parties if it's associated with their duty in a criminal investigation.
-Evidence obtain during the recording is admissible in court.
+For example, it's legal for law enforcement to record a conversation without the parties' knowledge if it's associated with their duty in a criminal investigation.
+Evidence obtained during the recording is admissible in court, meaning it can be used as part of the legal proceedings and can significantly impact the outcome of the case.

-Also, there is an exception where police can authorize a witness in a criminal case to privately record the conservation with an alleged suspect, even when they are not aware of the recording.
+Also, there is an exception where police can authorize a witness in a criminal case to record the conversation with an alleged suspect privately, even when they are not aware of the recording.

 Eavesdropping Exceptions for Private Citizens

-As noted above, California Penal Code 633.5 describes that private citizens can be exempted from the eavesdropping laws as long as the recording of private conservations are to obtain evidence of certain crimes.
+As noted above, California Penal Code 633.5 describes how private citizens can be exempted from eavesdropping laws as long as the recording of private conversations is to obtain evidence of certain crimes.

-This exemption would apply if the private citizen recording is a party to the conservation and their intent is to gather evidence they reasonable believe is related to the other party committing specific crimes, including:
+This exemption would apply if the private citizen recording is a party to the conservation and they intend to gather evidence they reasonably believe is related to the other party committing specific crimes, including:

 - Kidnapping